ForestAdmin/documentation-user-guide/getting-started/master-your-ui/the-table-view.md

 ---
 description: >-
-  The Table view is the gateway to your data.
+  The Table View is the gateway to your data.
 It shows records as rows and their fields as columns.
 ---

-# The Table view
+# The Table View

 ## Search